Mary Baldwin University Executive and Leadership Team

 Leadership Overview

-Mary Baldwin University has 4 executives leading key functions including finance, institutional leadership, academic honor societies, and student representation.
+Mary Baldwin University has 4 executives leading key functions including finance, institutional leadership, academic honor societies, and student governance.

-Driven by a commitment to accessible and affordable education, Mary Baldwin University fosters social mobility and provides a vibrant campus experience with a focus on real-world experience for all students.
+Driven by a commitment to accessible and affordable education, Mary Baldwin University fosters social mobility and provides a well-rounded student experience through diverse academic programs and vibrant campus life.

 Leadership Roles at Mary Baldwin University